lanejm/synergistic/README.md

 FUNCTIONALITY
 -------------
 This is an example page.
-THe navigation is fully functional.
+The navigation is fully functional via JavaScript.
 Registration form was developed via [Bootstrap](https://getbootstrap.com/).
 Form is not fully functional, currently, but could easily be finished to submit registrations.

 AUTHORS
 -------